Angela Barnes

-Angela Barnes (born 9 November 1976) is an English stand-up comedian, mostly known for her appearances on Mock the Week.
+Angela Barnes (born 9 November 1976) is an English stand-up comedian known for her appearances on Mock the Week.

 Early life and education

-Barnes was born in Sidcup, London and brought up in Maidstone, Kent.
-She was educated at Invicta Grammar School then, in 1996, the University of Sussex in Brighton.
-Barnes had repeated ear infections as a child, resulting in hearing loss.
-She wears hearing aids.
+Barnes was born in Sidcup, London and raised in Maidstone, Kent.
+She attended Invicta Grammar School and later studied at the University of Sussex in Brighton from 1996.
+During childhood she experienced repeated ear infections which resulted in hearing loss, and she wears hearing aids.

 Comedy career

-After leaving university, Barnes trained as a nurse, later working in social care.
+After graduating from university, Barnes trained as a nurse and later worked in social care.

-As a fan of comedy, Barnes ran comedy nights in Brighton.
-In the summer of 2008, her father died, who was an important influence on her comedy and had always encouraged her to become a comedian.
-A year after his death, she decided that life was too short not to pursue it as a career.
-She did a 12-week workshop in Brighton, and a few months later started her stage career.
+Before becoming a professional comedian, Barnes organised comedy nights in Brighton.
+Following the death of her father in 2008, whom she described as a major influence on her interest in comedy, she decided to pursue stand-up professionally.
+She attended a 12-week comedy workshop in Brighton, and began performing on stage several months later.

 Since winning the BBC Radio 2's New Comedy Award 2011, Barnes has continued to be a regular on the stand-up circuit, playing ever bigger venues.
 She has also appeared on Weekend Wogans Children in Need Special and Russell Kane's Whistlestop Tour for BBC Radio 2, written for BBC Radio 4's The News Quiz, played on Eddie Izzard's Laughs in the Park on BBC Two, appeared on Russell Howard's Good News on BBC Three, developed her own series with BBC Radio Comedy, and performed at the Latitude Festival, the Edinburgh Festival Fringe and Radio 2 Live in Hyde Park.

 In June 2013, Barnes became noted for an article in The Guardian that followed a blog post she had written, where she spoke about how she felt society treated people deemed ugly and her feelings as someone who self-identified as such.
 She returned to the subject in 2015 as the subject of her Edinburgh Fringe Show "Come As You Are".